-- Niacin (nicotinic acid) is a B-vitamin that assists hundreds of metabolic enzymes and helps convert food into usable energy.
+Niacin (vitamin B3) is a B vitamin that assists hundreds of metabolic enzymes and helps convert food into usable energy.

-- The ways in which niacin lowers blood lipids (both cholesterol and triglycerides) is still under investigation.
-Niacin participates in many cellular activities — the activation of certain receptors inside cells may be responsible for some of its lipid-lowering effects.
+The ways in which nicotinic acid lowers blood lipids (both cholesterol and triglycerides) are still under investigation.
+Activation of certain receptors inside cells may be responsible for some of its lipid-lowering effects.

 What we know

-- Pharmacological doses of niacin (greater than one gram per day) increase HDL-cholesterol levels while simultaneously decreasing LDL-cholesterol and triglycerides in individuals with abnormal blood lipid levels.
+Pharmacological doses of nicotinic acid (greater than one gram per day), but not nicotinamide, increase HDL-cholesterol levels while simultaneously decreasing LDL-cholesterol and triglycerides in individuals with abnormal blood lipid levels.

-For references and more information, see the section on high cholesterol and cardiovascular disease in the Niacin article.
+For references and more information, see the section on cardiovascular disease in the Niacin article.

-- Individuals should only undertake cholesterol-lowering therapy with niacin under the supervision of a qualified health care provider.
+Individuals should only undertake cholesterol-lowering therapy with nicotinic acid under the supervision of a qualified health care provider.